Which materials provide the best sound insulation?

 Concrete and brick

-Naturally heavy materials that effectively reduce sound transmission, though they can enhance reverberation inside a room if not paired with sound-absorbing solutions.
+Naturally heavy materials that effectively reduce sound transmission but can amplify reverberation inside the room if not combined with sound-absorbing solutions.

 A very dense and flexible material used to block sound in walls, floors, and ceilings.

-Structure-borne noise occurs when sound vibrations travel through solid structures such as walls, floors, and ceilings.
+Structure-borne sound occurs when sound vibrations travel through solid structures such as walls, floors, and ceilings.
 To reduce this, vibration-damping materials are used, such as:

 Rubber and cork underlay

-Placed under flooring to reduce impact sound and vibrations.
+Placed under floors to reduce footfall noise and vibrations.

-A construction where an elastic layer is installed between the floor and subfloor to break sound transmission.
+A construction in which an elastic layer is installed between the floor and the underlay to break sound transmission.

-Used in industrial environments to reduce machine noise, but also effective in homes to dampen vibrations from washing machines and speakers.
+Used in industrial environments to reduce machine noise, but also works in homes to dampen vibrations from washing machines and speakers.

-A method where the ceiling is suspended with elastic mounts to reduce structure-borne noise between floors.
+A method where the ceiling is suspended with elastic fasteners to reduce structure-borne noise between floors.

 Combine materials for optimal sound insulation